1. Kyowa Interface Science

 A solid sample is suspended from the balance and immersed in the liquid.
 Raising the stage will immerse the solid sample deeper into the liquid, and the advancing contact angle θA can be measured.
 Lowering the stage will pull the solid out of the liquid, and the receding contact angle θR can be measured.

 The more the solid sample is immersed in the liquid, the more the buoyant force increases, causing the force acting on the balance to decrease.
-Therefore, for both the advancing contact angle θA and the receding contact angle θR, the obtained weight curves (see the figure on the right) must be determined through linear regression, and the wetting forces have to be extrapolated to zero-depth immersion.
+Therefore, for both the advancing contact angle θA and the receding contact angle θR, the obtained weight curves (see the figure on the right) must be determined by linear regression, and the wetting forces must be extrapolated to zero-depth immersion.

 Related Products